 – The family figureheads, such as Isidora Goyenechea, the matriarch who steered the company towards the future.

 Through this campaign we sought to strengthen these assets and take Cousiño-Macul out of the purely traditional, repositioning it a timeless, classic brand.
 For inspiration, we looked to the world of high fashion and the strategies some such brands have used to reinvent consumer perception and open the doors to younger consumers without sacrificing elegance and timelessness.

-A new color palette, typography and logo was designed.
-Knowing that the rebranding had to stand strong for many years, our designs were a natural evolution of the brand’s visual codes.
-We chose a contemporary, coral-focused color palette, modernized the family monogram, selected new typography and refreshed the logotype.
-A suite of printed assets was designed to align with this new branding.
+We designed a new color palette, typography and logo.
+Knowing that the rebranding had to remain timeless our designs were a natural evolution of the brand’s visual codes.
+We chose a contemporary, coral-focused color palette, modernized the family monogram and refreshed the logotype.
+We also designed a suite of printed assets to align with this new branding.

-We redesigned several key products from Cousiño-Macul’s portfolio, including a new limited edition called Jardín de Macul after the family’s famous botanical gardens.
-The new labels’ sleeker look modernizes Cousiño-Macul’s premium cues and reinforces recognition of its new branding.
+We redesigned several key products from Cousiño-Macul’s portfolio, including Antiguas Reservas, the vineyard’s emblematic wine present since 1927 in its portfolio.
+The sleeker look of the new labels modernizes Cousiño-Macul’s premium cues and reinforces recognition of its new branding.